 12. Liaise and maintain contact with relevant IHO and other bodies to ensure that IHO work activities are coordinated.

-13. Liaise with other relevant international organizations and Non-Government International Organizations (NGIOs).
+13. Liaise with other relevant Intergovernmental Organizations and Non-Government International Organizations (NGIOs).

-14. These Terms of Reference can be amended in accordance with IHO Resolution 11/1962 as amended (to be replaced by Article 6 of the General Regulations when the revised IHO Convention enters into force).
+14. These Terms of Reference can be amended in accordance with IHO Resolution 11/1962 as amended (“IHO Resolution 11/1962 as amended” to be replaced by “Article 6 of the General Regulations” when the revised IHO Convention enters into force).

 RULES OF PROCEDURE

-1. The Committee shall be composed of the Chairs of the Regional Hydrographic Commissions; the Chairs of the Hydrographic Commission on Antarctica (HCA), the Capacity Building Sub-Committee (CBSC), the Worldwide Navigational Warning Service Sub-Committee (WWNWS), the International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC), the Worldwide ENC Database (WEND) Working Group, the IHO-EU Network Working Group (IENWG), the Marine Spatial Data Infrastructures (MSDI) Working Group, the Crowd-Sourced Bathymetry Working Group (CSBWG) and the General Bathymetric Chart of the Oceans (GEBCO) Guiding Committee.
+1. The Committee shall be composed of the Chairs of the Regional Hydrographic Commissions; the Chairs of the Hydrographic Commission on Antarctica (HCA), the Capacity Building Sub-Committee (CBSC), the World-Wide Navigational Warning Service Sub-Committee (WWNWS), the International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC), the Worldwide ENC Database (WEND) Working Group, the IHO-European Union (EU) Network Working Group (IENWG), the Marine Spatial Data Infrastructures (MSDI) Working Group, the Crowd-Sourced Bathymetry Working Group (CSBWG) and the General Bathymetric Chart of the Oceans (GEBCO) Guiding Committee.
 Committee Meetings shall be open to all Member States of the IHO.
-International Organizations and accredited Non-Government International Organizations (NGIOs) may attend Committee Meetings.
+Intergovernmental Organizations and Non-Governmental International Organizations (NGIOs) accredited as Observers to the IHO may attend Committee Meetings.

 2. A Director of the International Hydrographic Bureau (“the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established) shall act as Secretary to the Committee.
 The Secretary shall prepare the reports required for submission to each ordinary session of the Conference (“the Conference” to be replaced by “the Assembly and Council” when the Council and Assembly are established).